Updated October 27, 2023

-Word-of-mouth marketing comes free, and there is no way to quantify it.
-However, when companies are confident of their product quality and service, they can as well think of incentivizing those who are willing to spread the good word about your brand or product.
-When word-of-mouth marketing is given a monetary or some other incentive by the company, it is called Referral Marketing.
+Word-of-mouth marketing comes for free, and there is no way to quantify it.
+However, when companies are confident of their product quality and service, they can also think of incentivizing those willing to spread the good word about your brand or product.
+When the company gives a word-of-mouth marketing strategy a monetary or some other incentive, it is Referral Marketing.

 Referral Marketing Strategy

 It is not easy to convince consumers to buy a product.
-They are exposed to hundreds of advertisements on a regular basis in newspapers, television, radio, and hoardings.
-Even as they are partly influenced by the images, sounds, and videos they are bombarded with, a lot of people are still skeptical about it.
-And they tend to seek the help of friends, colleagues, acquaintances or even product reviews before deciding to part with their money.
+They are regularly exposed to hundreds of advertisements in newspapers, television, radio, and hoardings.
+Even as they are partly influenced by the images, sounds, and videos they are bombarded with, many people are still skeptical about it.
+And they tend to seek the help of friends, colleagues, acquaintances, or even product reviews before deciding to part with their money.

 Channels for Referral Marketing

 The following are the channels for referral marketing:

 The company employee: (Referral Marketing Strategy)

 Your employees are your greatest ambassadors.
 If they endorse your product, it shows that the company is taking good care of them and they have good faith in the product too.
 Many companies provide incentives to employees to promote their products.
 In banks, clerical staff is given monetary incentives to promote some savings schemes or mutual funds.
 The best performers among them may be periodically recognized by giving a gold coin on a monthly or quarterly basis.

 Employees promoting the company’s own products have twin benefits- it reflects the company’s top-line growth, and employees stand to gain not only by way of incentives but salary hikes at the end of the year if the efforts reflect on the bottom line too.

 The other referral marketing advantage is that, unlike a marketing executive or associate, there are no retainer costs in utilizing employees for marketing.